 - Avoid ever having credit card numbers you can see because then you are required to jump through a lot of legal hoops to protect their privacy.
 Just let your merchant system handle the transaction.

 - When possible, have people pay in advance to hold a spot in your calendar.
 It’s clear and simple for everyone and you’re not stuck trying to track loose ends after the fact.

 - Have clear written agreements with clients on how payment, deposits, cancellations, and refunds work.
 Everyone’s happier that way.

 - Keep your eyes out for an annual tax document from your credit card merchant, such as Paypal.
 You’ll need that for filing taxes.

 How To Get Your First Clients, Even “Practice Clients.”

 I mentioned above that I recommend you get “practice clients” before firming up your decisions for what you’ll be doing.

-In any case, once you’re ready to attract your first few clients, here’s a simple way to begin:
+In any case, once you’re ready to attract your first few clients, whether “practice clients” for no or little cost, or regular clients, here’s a simple way to begin:

 I am not a lawyer or tax accountant.
 None of this should be taken as legal advice.
 Please consult the appropriate professional for your particular case.